-The Circular Flow of Income shows how different units in an economy interact, how household consumption is a firm’s income, which pays for labor and other factors of production, and who provides households with income.
-The Circular Flow of Income shows how Economists calculate national income or Gross Domestic Product.
+The Circular Flow of Income shows how different units in an economy interact.
+It shows how household consumption is a firm’s income, which pays for labor and other factors of production, and how those firms provide households with income.
+The Circular Flow of Income demonstrates how Economists calculate national income or Gross Domestic Product.

 Important Definitions for Circular Flow of Income